-First Solar, Inc. is a leading global provider of comprehensive photovoltaic (PV) solar energy solutions with over 17 GW sold worldwide.
+First Solar, Inc. is a leading global provider of comprehensive photovoltaic (PV) solar energy solutions with over 20 gigawatts (GW) installed in 46 countries worldwide.
 We design, manufacture, and sell PV solar modules with an advanced thin film semiconductor technology and also develop, design, construct, and sell PV solar power systems that primarily use the modules we manufacture.
 Additionally, we provide operations and maintenance ("O&M") services to system owners.
 We have substantial, ongoing research and development efforts focused on module and system level innovations.
 We are the world's largest thin film PV solar module manufacturer and one of the world's largest PV solar module manufacturers.
 Our mission is to provide cost-advantaged solar technology through innovation, customer engagement, industry leadership, and operational excellence.